pereiragc/brazil-household-panel/README.md

 ## How to use

-<a id="orgd070c14"></a>
+<a id="orgf8f9e0b"></a>

 1. Clone the repo.
+For example, you might run

+    ```shell
+    git clone https://github.com/pereiragc/brazil-household-panel /home/johndoe/PNAD
+    ```

+    if your home folder is `/home/johndoe`.
+This will set up the repository in `/home/johndoe/PNAD/`.

 2. In a terminal, navigate to the `src/shell` directory, and run

-    ```sh
+    ```shell
     ./pnad_dl.sh -b 2012 -e 2015
     ```

     this specifies that years in the 2012-2015 range should be downloaded.

-    See the documentation section for more information.
+For our fictitious user, the output will be in `/home/johndoe/PNAD/data`

+    The column dictionary is automatically downloaded to the same data directory.
+3. To load the data, open `run.r`, make sure the variable `proj.path` points to the right directory, and set start/end year/quarter accordingly.
+Then simply run an instance of R and `source` `run.r`.

+    The variable \`list\_dt\` will contain the loaded datasets.

 ## Documentation